workergnome/datastories/source/ta.html.md

 If you like this class and want to learn more or use it more, I encourage you to check out Students for Urban Data Systems, [SUDS](http://suds-cmu.org/).
 We're a group that enjoys using data to tell stories for social good.
 Plus, great workshops, fun work nights, cool people.

-You can email me at lrenaud@andrew.cmu.edu, but I encourage you to use Piazza for questions or messages that the rest of the class might also benefit from.
+You can email me at <mailto:lrenaud@andrew.cmu.edu> , but I encourage you to use Piazza for questions or messages that the rest of the class might also benefit from.

 ### Office Hours